You Can't See 'round Corners: Production

 The film was shot in mid 1967, financed by the Seven Network.
 It used the same cast, crew and sets as the TV series.
 Very little of it was shot on location.
 It was a co-production between ATN 7 and Universal.

+Richard Lane says the film was made because the series had ended with the cast still five weeks under contract.
+ATN-7 decided to make a feature film version with the idea that if it was not good enough for theatres it could play on television.

 The film features appearances by a young Kate Fitzpatrick and Garry McDonald with hair.

 Reception

 The film was the 19th most popular movie at the Australian box office in 1969.